 - Executing cost-efficient strategies in selecting and negotiating with vendors for enterprise-wide projects.

 - Reinstituted the collection of departmental IT requests to spend under $100,000, providing a more complete picture of overall IT spend throughout the executive branch.
 Analysis of the total IT spend data is underway, looking for trends and opportunities for sharing services.

 - Worked with the State Procurement Office (SPO) to determine a process by which GSA Schedule 70, General Purpose Commercial Information Technology Equipment, Software, and Services, may be used by Hawaii State departments for IT services.
 The GSA (General Services Administration) is a federal agency that offers a Federal Supply Schedule Contracts or the GSA Schedules Program to the Federal Procurement Workforce.
 The GSA Schedules Program was created to streamline government purchasing of commercial products and services and to leverage the buying power of the federal government.
 CIO or CIO-designee approval is required prior to using GSA Schedule 70 contracts, and departments must adhere to specific policies.

-- Administrative Directive No. 15-2 Program Governance Requirements for Act 119 and Enterprise Information Technology Projects
+- Administrative Directive No. 18-03 Program Governance and IV&V Requirements for Enterprise IT Projects

 - ETS CORR 16.0001 Program Governance Procedures for Act 119 and Enterprise IT Projects

 - IT Governance Forms

 ETS IT Governance Manager